• Skip to primary navigation

 What to serve it with

 • This lacinato kale recipe goes SWIMMINGLY with seafood (haha).
-Try serving it alongside some pan-seared snapper, pistachio-crusted seabass, or sea scallops!
+Try serving it alongside some pan-seared snapper, Steamed Mussels in White Wine, pistachio-crusted seabass, or garlic sage seared scallops!

 • I'd also serve this in the summer when we're doing burgers every weekend!
 It would be great to get in some vegetables with our bacon blue cheeseburger, goat cheese and fig jam sliders, or the big fat Greek chicken burger!

-• I LOVE vegetables alongside my big pastas.
-Serve this with your Sunday sauce, ragu, or bolognese.
+• I LOVE vegetables alongside my big pasta meals.
+Serve this with your Sunday sauce, bison ragu, or authentic bolognese.

-• If you're looking to pair it with another meat, I'd serve it with chicken cutlets, pistachio pesto chicken breast, or chevalatta!
+• If you're looking to pair it with another meat, I'd serve it with Chicken Breast in Lemon Butter Sauce, chicken cutlets, pesto chicken breast, or chevalatta!

 • Serve it alongside one of our other favorites, The Creamiest Mushroom Truffle Risotto!